Posts by Jeff Poor — Page 6

 Earlier this week, the Alabama State Senate passed two critical pieces of legislation seen as a way to protect some Alabamians against a so-called vaccine mandate imposed by the federal government.
 The first of those two bills was SB9, sponsored by State Sen. Chris Elliott (R-Daphne), and passed by the Senate by a 26-5 margin. […]

-Late Friday, Attorney General Steve Marshall announced a lawsuit against the Biden administration protesting the federal vaccine mandate.
-During an appearance on Mobile FM Talk 106.5’s “The Jeff Poor Show,” Marshall explained that the legal action seeks “immediate relief” and challenged the Biden mandate on the grounds the administration was using the federal government’s procurement […]
+AG Steve Marshall explained that the legal action seeks "immediate relief" and challenged the Biden mandate on the grounds the administration was using the federal government's procurement process to implement policy, which he said was not something it was intended to be used for.

-During this week’s broadcast of Alabama Public Television’s “Capitol Journal,” State Rep. Chris Pringle (R-Mobile), the chairman of the reapportionment effort in the House of Representatives, addressed a proposal offered by Democrats that could create two Democrat-leaning congressional districts in Alabama.
-Pringle told host Don Dailey the proposal meant to help Democrats could give Republicans […]
+During this week's broadcast of Alabama Public Television's "Capitol Journal," State Rep. Chris Pringle, the chairman of the reapportionment effort in the House of Representatives, addressed a proposal offered by Democrats that could create two Democrat-leaning congressional districts in Alabama.